 Living near the Via Appia Attica was also very prestigious, therefore the first 5 miles (there are more landmarks further, too, actually) contain also an impressive number of historical monuments on the both sides of the Appian Way.

-Today many people admit how picturesque and peaceful the Appian road is.
-Along the way you will see a lot of greenery, which makes this place ideal for those who seek some coolness during hot summer in the capital.
+Today many people admit how picturesque and peaceful the Appian Way in Rome is.
+Along the road one can see a lot of greenery, which makes this place ideal for those who seek some coolness during hot summer in the capital.
 It is also not crowded as the rest of the city.
 The road is paved with stones and needs thorough preparation in terms of foot equipment.
-It may be problematic to enjoy this place if you wear uncomfortable sandals or shoes.
+It may be problematic to enjoy this place if you wear uncomfortable sandals or shoes, so try to choose the most comfortable outfit.
 In terms of historical sights the walk is definitely going to be rewarding: all along the way you will see structures of different levels of antiquity, you will pass the famous catacombs, tombs and villas.
 Some of the best preserved structures are also very famous landmarks of Rome.
 For example, the Caecilia Metella’s Mausoleum, the Villa of the Quintili, the first milestone, the Tomb of Priscilla, Vigna Randanini Jewish catacombs etc. By the way, the Appian Way in Rome is exactly the place where the word “milestone” comes from.
 For Romans a “milestone” meant one thousands paces with “thousand” being “mille” in Latin.
 Every mile Roman signed with a mile stone, but today we only have the first one preserved.

 The Appian Way, Rome, starts at the St. Sebastian Gates (Porto San Sebastiano) with the first milestone at it.
 The most comfortable way to get to this point is by bus 118 from the Piazza Venezia, the Colosseum or the Baths of Caracalla.